Kong/kongponents/docs/components/datetime-picker.md

 #### Single date time picker `v-model`

-A single date or time picker instance which can be seeded with a value as shown here, where `currentValue`'s `start` key contains a valid Date object, `new Date()` or an empty string, `''`.
-If empty, the picker will display the placeholder message and allow the user to make a selection.
+A single date or time picker instance which can be seeded with a value as shown here, where `currentValue`'s `start` key contains a valid Date object, `new Date()` or a `null` value.
+If null, the picker will display the placeholder message and allow the user to make a selection.

 ```ts
 currentValue = {